Funeral Homes + Review Automation

 Why does Funeral Homes usually need Reputation Management instead of another tool?

-Funeral Homes usually do not have a traffic problem alone.
+Most funeral homes businesses do not have a traffic problem alone.
 They have a continuity problem between first inquiry and the next real step.
-Reputation Management matters when the business needs response, qualification, routing, booking, and follow-up to feel like one system instead of scattered tasks.
+Reputation Management matters when admissions and family intake, routing, booking, CRM handoff, and follow-up need to feel like one system instead of scattered tasks.

 What changes first when Reputation Management is installed for Funeral Homes?